skip to content

 With blended learning supporting multiple ways of studying and some that require asynchronous work, that is students working in their own time, it can prove challenging at times to accomodate a more independent routine.
 This video will suggest some techniques and considerations when structuring your study time to help make the most of your content this year.

-Click to download 'Structure and Routine' Transcript
+Click to download 'Structure and routine' transcript

 For further guidance on topics such as academic skills, research sources, plagiarism and more, you can visit the University's CamGuides.

-University of Cambridge - Study Skills
+Study Skills

 Student Advice Service - Cambridge Student Union

-University of Cambridge Institute of Continuing Education
+Institute of Continuing Education

 Jumpstart University